Metabolic Therapy: Thyroid, Adrenal and Hormone Correction

 * Unrefined Sea Salt: This helps the adrenals by raising a low blood pressure and assisting the body in retaining water.
 Plain table salt does not contain the same minerals and some people feel poorly with it.

-Correcting Thyroid Problems and Restoring Function
+A Holistic Approach to Correcting Thyroid Problems and Restoring Function

 For mildly poor thyroid function, one can often get the needed support with supplements such as L-Tyrosine and iodine (e.g. Prolamine Iodine) or a thyroid supporting glandular supplement (e.g. T-100).
 Supplements containing mixtures of thyroid nutrients are also available.
 Some thyroid glandular may offer more complete support.